Irons are as important as the drivers and the putters when you are on the golf field.

 Moreover, there are 20V grooves built-in that promote high levels of control and make the shot accurate.
 It also reduces the likelihood of flier from the rough surfaces, which is a sought attribute.

-X-Forged irons were designed for accuracy, not distances, therefore, you should not expect extra yards from this set.
+This is definitely an iron set for single digit handicap golfers.
+Apex irons were designed for accuracy, not distances, therefore, you should not expect extra yards from this set.

 This is because the loft angles are not that strong and the spin rate is quite high, which is why they are not capable of sending the ball to greater distances.

 However, the players who seek control from the irons would be better off with this set.
 The accuracy and consistency provided are unmatchable.
 You can even play the shots around the green and make the holes from greater distances.

 I would say established amateurs who have got themselves recently in the category of low handicap can take maximum advantage.
 This is because these players seek forgiveness from the clubs and Apex is best in the category for that purpose.

 As far as the overall look and durability go, you would be glad that they do not wear out soon.
 Thanks to the quality construction and craftsmanship, this set would last you a good amount of time.
 The overall aesthetics of the clubs are smooth and pleasant to watch, which is always a good plus to have.

 In order to make a perfect shot, you need your irons to launch the ball perfectly.
 However, not all the irons allow easy and simple launching, so you need to switch to irons like Big Bertha.

 These irons for low handicap golfers were specially designed to make the launch simple and easy.
 Below is how they have made it possible